VladRodionov/presto-c2/README.md

 ## Current state of development

-Data, Fragment results and File List caches have been replaced with **C2** and integrated into Presto.
+Data, Fragment results, File List have been replaced with **C2** and integrated into Presto.
 Metadata and Parquet/ORC caches are work in progress.

 ## How solid Carrot Cache is right now?